fawaztcms22/EPL-Match-Prediction/README.md

   6.Challenges and Issues Faced

 1. Overview
-This project aims to predict the outcomes of EPL matches using three machine learning models: Logistic Regression, Support Vector Machine (SVM), and Random Forest. the models are trained on historical match data and predict whether a game will win by home team or away team or will it be draw.
+This project aims to predict the outcomes of EPL matches using three machine learning models: Logistic Regression, Support Vector Classifier (SVC), and Random Forest. the models are trained on historical match data and predict whether a game will win by home team or away team or will it be draw.

 2. Features and Functionality
 Data Preprocessing: The code loads with match data and selected it based on the team and year. then prepares the features for model training.